 Succeeding in a DXaaS environment

-The final and yet the most important facet of making DXaaS work is the Culture.
-Culture is the values, customs, beliefs, and symbolic practices that the people of the organization follow.
+The final and yet the most important facet of making DXaaS work is the culture.
+Culture is the values, customs, beliefs, and symbolic practices that the organization’s people follow.
 In today’s rapidly changing technology landscape and remote-work culture, defining multi-year investments and targets is becoming increasingly difficult.
-Hence, a culture of continuous optimizations, improvements and adjustments must be ingrained into the DNA of the organization.
+Hence, culture of continuous optimizations, improvements, and adjustments must be ingrained into the organization’s DNA.

 One Unit, One Goal

 A transformation endeavour involves numerous business service providers, technology providers, and hardware providers; the DXaaS platform must bring these stakeholders together and support a continuous transformation while constantly responding to the Changing Business Environment.